magicweasel/FluentDescriptions/README.md

 *For Example ...*

 ```
 Given that customer wants their shed painted
 When pricing the shed

-  Then the price of the paint is added
+Then the cost of the paint is added to the price
 ```

 The shed costs £100, the paint costs £23.45